-Jess was born in Canberra.
-In 2001 she completed a Bachelor of Music (Jazz Studies) majoring in guitar at the Canberra School of Music, ANU.
+Jess was born in Canberra, Australia.
+In 2001 she completed a Bmus (Jazz Studies) majoring in guitar at the Canberra School of Music, ANU.
 She graduated with first class honours, and received the Directors Prize.
 After travel through Europe and West Africa, Jess based herself in Sydney for twelve years, working in a wide variety of styles and settings.

 Jess has recorded for television, and dance productions, including channel 9’s ‘Love Child’ series, and also works as a composer, including original scores for theatre productions “Adult Child Dead Child” and “Boys Will Be Boys”

 In 2016 Jess launched an alt-pop project and alternate stage name Pheno (fee-no), her debut EP was released in May 2017 (Dragon Year) and launched in Sydney as part of VIVID.
 As Pheno Jess won a CAPO award in 2016 and was awarded Australia Council funding to tour the project nationally in 2017, a recent highlight for the Pheno project was supporting New York artist “Joan as Policewoman” for her Canberra show (May 2019) and Supporting Canadian Band “The New Pornographers” (Feb 2020)

-Also in 2019 Jess was a composer in residence for the Canberra International Music festival (along side Nick Wales and Bree van Reyk) and was commissioned for two pieces “Sing To Sky” (a site specific piece for the James Turrell Skyspace at NGA) and “Shimmer Shimmer”
+Also in 2019 Jess was a composer in residence for the Canberra International Music festival (along side Nick Wales and Bree van Reyk) and was commissioned for two pieces “Sing To Sky” (a site specific piece for the James Turrell Skyspace at NGA) and “Shimmer Shimmer”.

 Jess is also sought-after music educator and has taught at The Australian Institute of Music, The University of Western Sydney, ANU, CIT, The SIMA Young Women’s Jazz Workshops, and has toured for Musica Viva in Schools for over 10 years.